Angel-125/Sandcastle/source/Sandcastle/bin/Debug/API.md

 Current print state.
 ### enablePartSpawn
 Flag indicating that part spawn is enabled.
 This lets the printer spawn parts into the world instead of putting them into an inventory.
-### spawnTransformName
-Where to spawn the printed part.
 ### offsetAxis
 Axis upon which to displace the part during spawn in.
 X, Y, Z